Sri Lanka travel tips

 How the Colombo National Museum preserves the soul of Sri Lanka

-Even the first glance at the neoclassical façade with its imposing columns and elegant round arches gives you an idea that this place is full of history.
-As soon as you open the heavy wooden doors, you enter a world that brings Sri Lanka's rich culture and eventful past to life.
+The very first glance at the neoclassical façade with its imposing columns and elegant round arches gives you an idea that this place is full of History is hidden.
+As soon as you open the heavy wooden doors, you enter a world that brings the rich culture and eventful past of Sri Lanka to life.

 The museum was founded in 1877 by Sir William Henry Gregory, the British governor at the time.
 It was intended to be a place where the country's cultural treasures could be preserved and made accessible for posterity.
 Today, it is the largest and most important museum in Sri Lanka and attracts visitors from all over the world.
 But it is more than just a collection of historical artifacts - it is a place that preserves the identity of an entire country.